giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The reference values are obtained from the independent continuous baseline.
 The reference integration grid is not prescribed as a fixed number of sections; it is selected from the admissible tolerance `REF_TOL_PCT` over the tested sequence of integration grids.

 In the undegraded case, the response stabilizes rapidly because the sectional stiffness field varies smoothly along the tower height.
-In the degraded case, the localized stiffness reductions make the sampled CSF-to-OpenSees sampling more sensitive to the axial discretization and to the section-sampling density.
+In the degraded case, the localized stiffness reductions make the OpenSees sampling of the continuous CSF field more sensitive to the axial discretization and to the section-sampling density.

 After stabilization, the residual error in `Uy` is of order `10^-4 %` for both configurations.
 The residual error in `Rz` remains of order `10^-3 %`, approximately `3.44 × 10^-3 %` for the undegraded case and `3.48 × 10^-3 %` for the degraded case.